 Take-home exam 1 must be handed-in no later than 10 December.
 Upload your file on the course homepage by using the "Take-home exam 1" slot in the assignment menu.
-Please, name your file TH1A or TH1B_ID.doc or .pdf (ID is your personal number or your birthday if you don't have a personal number).
+Please, name your file TH1A or TH1B_ID.doc or .pdf (ID is your your birthday).

 Take-home exam 2 must be handed-in no later than 10 January.
 Upload your file on the course homepage by using the "Take-home exam 2" slot in the assignment menu.
-Please, name your file TH2A or TH2B_ID.doc or .pdf (ID is your personal number or your birthday if you don't have a personal number).
+Please, name your file TH2A or TH2B_ID.doc or .pdf (ID is your birthday).